xavier-tobin/PatternAnnotatedString/README.md

 You may want to use pattern-based styling when you don't know the pattern at compile-time.
 For example, highlighting matching results based on a search query the user inputs.

-__This is easy to achieve with this library, but there are some performance considerations:__
+This is easy to achieve with this library, but there are some performance considerations:

-1. Create a `PatternAnnotation` with a dynamic pattern inside the Composable, wrapped in a`remember` block.
-2. Use `String.annotatedWith()` to apply the style/s to a string with the `PerformanceStrategy.Performant` option.

 ```kotlin
 @Composable